aguirre-matteo/onlyoffice4nix/README.md

 This repository offers a Home-Manager module for configurating your [Onlyoffice's](https://www.onlyoffice.com/) config declaratively!

+> ![NOTE]
+> This module has been merged on Home-Manager's unstable branch.
+This repo will.be available until next stable release (25.5)

 # Installation

 This guide assumes you have flakes enabled on your NixOS or Nix config.